Skip to content

 Fire Brick Lining

 Consider adding a fire brick lining for extra heat resistance.
-This inner layer protects your main structure from intense heat.
-You'll need about 25-30 fire bricks for a standard-sized pit, depending on its dimensions.
+This inner layer protects your main structure from intense heat, much like how the glass casing of gas lanterns shields the flame inside.

 Mortar Requirements